-I’ll explain some of the processes that can be severely affected in autism, that are likewise noted in those with oxalate impairment, and explore the potential role of high oxalate in the body as a pathogenesis (biological mechanism or cause) of autism.
+I’ll explain some of the processes that can be severely affected in autism, that are likewise noted in those with high oxalate, and explore the potential role of oxalates in the body as a pathogenesis (biological mechanism or cause) of autism.
 These symptomatic expressions, and the findings from several key studies highlighted in this article, prompt eager investigation of the role of oxalates in autism.

 Oxalates in Autism Study